exampleuser-name/Arma-Reforg-DMA-Radar/README.md

 - Yellow-local player(you)
 - Follow camera
 - Black dot-the player is eliminated
+- The modification was created via Player_Manager, which is why the entity rendering limit works depending on the server's settings +-2000

 The functionality for drawing maps and all objects is written in python.
 A memory reader is written in C++.